Kingxukai/linux/Documentation/driver-api/tee.rst

 TEE bus infrastructure registers following APIs:

 match():
-  iterates over the client driver UUID table to find a corresponding match for device UUID.
-If a match is found, then this particular device is probed via corresponding probe API registered by the client driver.
+  iterates over the woke client driver UUID table to find a corresponding match for device UUID.
+If a match is found, then this particular device is probed via corresponding probe API registered by the woke client driver.
 This process happens whenever a device or a client driver is registered with TEE bus.